alexjoverm/typescript-library-starter/README.md

 On library development, one might want to set some peer dependencies, and thus remove those from the final bundle.
 You can see in [Rollup docs](https://rollupjs.org/#peer-dependencies) how to do that.

-The good news is here is setup for you, you only must include the dependency name in `external` property within `rollup.config.js`.
-For example, if you wanna exclude `lodash`, just write there `external: ['lodash']`.
+The good news is that you only need to include the dependency name in the `external` property within `rollup.config.js`.
+For example, if you wanna exclude `lodash`, just write `external: ['lodash']`.

 ### NPM scripts